How Allergy Skin Tests Work

 What to Expect

 Skin tests are accurate, but they're not perfect.
-It's important to work with a board-certified allergist who has a lot of experience with allergy testing.
+It's important to work with an allergist who has a lot of experience with allergy testing.

 Skin Testing Side Effects

 If your body reacts to the allergy trigger, you'll have swelling and some itchiness at the site of the skin prick.
 These symptoms usually start within 15 minutes and fade within 30 minutes.
 Rarely, some people have a delayed reaction 24 to 48 hours later.